Nolte: Afghanistan Is Not Worth One More American Life

 All we can do is bomb the shit out of them, which is what we’ll need to do if Afghanistan goes back to their old ways of harboring international terrorists.

 You know who had this exactly right?
 George H.W.
-Bush, the first President Bush, they guy who pushed Saddam out of Kuwait but was smart enough not to chase Saddam into Baghdad.
+Bush, the first President Bush, the guy who pushed Saddam out of Kuwait but was smart enough not to chase Saddam into Baghdad.

 Bush Sr. caught a lot of flak for letting Saddam go, but how wise was that in hindsight?